VIDEO: Bodycam captures CPD rescue of man in Lake Michigan using 'human chain'

 "The challenging part of this was we were getting hit by waves.
 So I understand why he couldn't get out by himself," said Officer Brian Richards.
 "It was more slippery than just simple ice, it was constantly getting him by waves."

-A woman gave the officers a leash and the man was able to grab it.
+The witness who called police gave the officers a leash.
+They threw it to the man who was able to grab it and hold on to be pulled out.

 The man was taken to Weiss Memorial Hospital.
 His was treated and released, police said Monday.